-Neurofibromatosis Type II (NF2) is a rare Autosomal Dominant, Neurological, and Neurodegenerative condition which results in slow growing typically Benign (noncancerous) tumors, primarily located in the Central Nerve System (CNS); brain and spinal cord.
-NF2 typically can cause numerous issues during an individual's lifetime, not all issues are tumor related.
+Neurofibromatosis Type II (NF2) is a rare genetic Autosomal Dominant, Neurological, and Neurodegenerative condition which results in slow growing typically Benign (noncancerous) tumors, primarily located in the Central Nerve System (CNS); brain and spinal cord.
+NF2 typically can cause numerous issues during an individual's lifetime; not all issues are tumor related.
 Tumors can occur in other parts of the body not just the CNS, including Peripheral Nerve System (PNS); arms, legs and other regions of the body, but still along nerves.
-PNS tumors can include tumors that can be seen as firm bumps under the skin.
-NF2 tumors can result in different forms of nerve, brain and body damage.
+PNS tumors can include tumors seen as firm bumps under the skin.
+NF2 tumors can result in different forms of nerve, brain, and body damage.
 NF2 is a Neurological disorder that results in tumor growth as well as eye issues unique to NF2; some are unrelated to tumor nerve damage, like Juvenile Cataracts.

-Many NF2 issues are the result of tumor growth and the treatments to manage growth, the exception on this are some of the eye issues that can develop.
+Many NF2 health issues are the result of tumor growth and the treatments to manage growth, the exception to this are some of the eye issues that can develop.

 NF2 tumor types can include; Schwannoma, Meningioma, and Ependymoma, , the risk of only two (2), but may result in hundreds of tumors.

 NF2 tumors are typically slow growing typically Benign (noncancerous) tumors, primarily located in the Central Nerve System (CNS); brain and spinal cord.
-Tumor growth typically can cause numerous issues during an individual's lifetime.
-Tumors can also occur in other parts of the body, in Peripheral Nerve System (PNS), such as arms, legs and other regions of the body, but still along nerves, some of which can be seen as bumps, firm under the skin.
-These tumors can result in different forms of nerve, brain and body damage.
-Damaged development depends on actual location of growth for each individual tumor.
-Therefore people with NF2 do not always face the same medical issues, even in the same family.
+Tumor growth can cause numerous issues during an individual's lifetime.
+Tumors can also occur in the Peripheral Nerve System (PNS), such as arms, legs and other regions of the body along nerves, some of which may appear as firm or soft bumps under the skin.
+These tumors can result in different forms of nerve, brain, and body damage.
+Damaged development depends on the location of the growth for each tumor.
+Therefore, people with NF2 do not always face the same medical issues, even in the same family.

 The most common tumors seen in NF2 are the hallmark Vestibular Schwannoma (VS), formerly known as Acoustic Neuroma (AN); these are tumors that grow on the 8th Cranial Nerve in the brain, typically along the Vestibular Nerve branch which is the balance nerve.

 Tinnitus is a phantom sound people start to hear when hearing loss develops.
-Once it starts, it does not go completely away, but things can be done to make it manageable or worse.
+Once it starts, it does not go completely away, but things can be done to make it manageable or even make it worse.

 There are different headaches people, with or without NF2, may have.
-When an individual has brain tumors, like individuals with NF2 they are likely to have a frequent occurrence of these.
-Headache types include; 1) Migraines - Typical and Ocular (Retinal migraine), 2) Cluster, 3) Tension, and 4) Sinus headaches.
-Some of these can be used to indicate brain tumor issues and when it may be time to discuss tumor treatment options.
+When an individual has brain tumors, like individuals with NF2 they are likely to have a frequent occurrence of headaches, which may include; 1) Migraines - Typical and Ocular (Retinal Migraines), 2) Cluster, 3) Tension, and 4) Sinus headaches.
+Some of the headache types can indicate brain tumor issues and when it may be time to discuss tumor treatment options.

-Vestibular Schwannoma, are Schwannoma tumors along Cranial Nerve 8, are an issue that develops in many individuals with NF2.
+Vestibular Schwannoma, are Schwannoma tumors along Cranial Nerve 8 and are an issue that develops in many individuals with NF2.
 Cranial Nerve 8 travels a similar path as Cranial Nerve 7, the Facial Nerve, extending out of the brainstem right next to each other.
 The purpose of CN8 is hearing and balance.
 Individuals who develop Vestibular Schwannoma commonly develop damage to the Facial Nerve; also known as Facial Nerve damage, or Facial Paralysis.
 Facial nerve damage problems with1) Eyes, 2) Eating, 3) Speech, 4) Sinus, 5) Appearance, 6) Saliva, 7) Tooth Decay, and 8) Dry Mouth.

 Individuals with any form of face weakness should also review Trigeminal Neuralgia, as issues are similar but associated with Cranial Nerve 5.

-Some issues a person with NF2 can be from attempts to manage NF2 issues.
-Pills in any form can have side effects, just as much as surgery, radiation / radiosurgery or chemotherapies.
+Some issues a person with NF2 has can be from attempts to manage NF2 issues.
+Pills in any form can have side effects, just as much as; Surgery, Radiation/Radiosurgery, or Drug-based Treatment.

-An overlooked concern is also when alternative treatments are used that were not a part of an NF2 study, and those not a part of an NF2 study long enough to learn side effects, particularly when taken at higher doses than commonly used.
-Another issue with these is few people are aware the risk they face with these because the Food and Drug Administration (FDA), does not monitor if supplements from bottle to bottle and brand to brand do in fact contain what the bottle suggests.
+An overlooked concern is the common use of Alternative Treatments that were not a part of an NF2 study, and those not a part of an NF2 study long enough to learn side effects, particularly when taken at higher doses than commonly used.
+Another issue with these is few people are aware of the risks they face with these because the Food and Drug Administration (FDA), does not monitor if supplements from bottle to bottle and brand to brand do in fact contain what the bottle suggests.
 Contents of non-pharmaceutical items may include the logos for; NSF, USP, or Consumer Labs. .

 Most unseen dangers are from commonly used Over the Counter (OTC) medications and prescriptions individuals with NF2 might need to take more frequently than the average person and therefore puts them at a higher risk of listed possible side effects.

 Development of tumor and tumor treatment cause 1) Nerve Damage which in turn results in a 2) Low Immune System.
 Nerve damage can take a long time to heal, and nerves do not always heal completely, particularly Cranial Nerves, nerves in the brain.
 During any form of injury, like nerve damage, the Immune Systems response is to immediately fight the damaged area, this makes it more complicated for the body to also fight protect against condition and germs.
 Not only does Vitamin B12 help create new cells for healing of nerve damage, it also helps aids the immune system.

-CSF is clear and colorless fluid that needs to continuously move through a membrane that surrounds the Central Nervous System; brain and spinal cord.
-Constant CSF movement from brain to spinal cord needs to remain constant.
+Cerebrospinal fluid (CSF), is a clear and colorless fluid that needs to continuously move through a membrane that surrounds the Central Nervous System; brain and spinal cord.
+Constant CSF movement from the brain to spinal cord needs to remain continuous.

 Tumor growth can result in issues with the necessary flow of Cerebrospinal Fluid (CSF) from the brain into the spine.
-There are two forms of Cerebrospinal-Fluid flow issues that might develop; Intracranial Pressure also known as Obstructive Hydrocephalus and CSF Leak also known as Intracranial Hypotension.
+There are two forms of Cerebrospinal-Fluid flow issues that can occur from brain tumor growth; Intracranial Pressure (Obstructive Hydrocephalus) and CSF Leak (Intracranial Hypotension).